 I am fully insured and have regular supervision for my work with clients.

 Training, qualifications & experience

-Level 2 Cert. in Counselling Skills, Level 3 Cert. in Counselling Studies, Level 4 Diploma in Theraputic Counselling.
-Awarded by Counselling & Psychotherapy Central Awarding Body (CPCAB).
+Level 4 Diploma in Therapeutic Counselling, Level 3 Cert. in Counselling Studies, Level 2 Cert. in Counselling Skills, Awarded by Counselling & Psychotherapy Central Awarding Body (CPCAB).

-I am a registered member of the BACP (British Association of Counselling and Psychotherapy).
+I am a registered accredited member of the BACP (British Association of Counselling and Psychotherapy).

 I have several years experience seeing adult clients at at GP surgery with a wide variety of presenting issues.

 I worked for some time at a large London prison counselling male inmates.

 I teach psychodynamic theory on a counselling diploma course.